From Implicit to Explicit: Enhancing Self-Recognition in Large Language Models: Conclusion

 \section{Conclusion}

-In Conclusion, we empirically verify the existence of the self-recognition capability of LLMs and analyze the reasons behind the failure of this capability in the IPP scenario, which is regarded as the Implicit Territorial Awareness (ITA) of LLMs.
-Base on this, we propose a novel method named Cognitive Surgery (CoSur) to awaken the ITA in LLMs, thereby enhancing LLMs’ performance in the IPP scenario.
-Experimental results demonstrate that CoSur significantly enhances LLMs' performance in IPP scenario.
+In conclusion, we analyze the reasons behind the failure of this capability in the IPP scenario, which is regarded as the implicit self-recognition (ISR) of LLMs.
+Based on this, we propose a novel method named cognitive surgery (CoSur) to mitigate the ISR in LLMs, enhancing LLMs’ performance in the IPP scenario.
+Experimental results demonstrate that CoSur significantly enhances LLMs' performance in the IPP scenario.